 Use class symbols: 21 to 34

 Class symbols indicate how much traffic a floor can handle.
-Lower class floors are ideal for less trafficked, more residential areas.
+Lower-class floors are ideal for less-trafficked, more residential areas.
 Higher classes should be used in areas with more activity or foot traffic.
-This can easily be determined during your early research because it narrows down your search to only carpets meant for high use or low use areas.
-If a carpet has a too low of a use class it will appear to perform well but will wear sooner.
+This can be easily determined during your early research, as it narrows your search to carpets intended for high- or low-traffic areas.
+If a carpet has a too-low use class, it will appear to perform well but will wear sooner.

-Of all the numbers and letters that appear on laminate specs, nothing is more helpful when deciding what will work for your room than AC rating.
-It directly correlates to durability which is what you care about most when replacing flooring in high-traffic areas like hallways, kitchens and bustling family rooms.
+Of all the numbers and letters on laminate specs, nothing is more helpful in deciding what will work for your room than the AC rating.
+It directly correlates to durability, which is what you care about most when replacing flooring in high-traffic areas like hallways, kitchens and bustling family rooms.
 That’s why AC4 laminate flooring is a great choice for so many homeowners.
-It provides an excellent durability for its price without venturing too far into commercial laminate.
+It offers excellent durability for its price without straying too far into commercial laminate territory.

 Among the details that distinguish vinyl flooring, the wear layer is particularly key.
 It’s that top layer that protects the floor from daily wear and tear, scuffs and stains.
-Floors with a thicker wear layer make sense in high traffic areas.
+Floors with a thicker wear layer make sense in high-traffic areas.
 Areas with less foot traffic can usually get away with less protection.
 That’s why it’s important to consider the vinyl wear layer before you buy.
-When two floors look alike in color and finish, the wear layer can help you decide which one is truly durable..
+When two floors look alike in colour and finish, the wear layer can help you decide which one is truly durable.

 Slip resistance rating is honestly one of the biggest symbols I look for when browsing tile for any space that may get wet or high traffic comings and goings.
-It portrays way more grip ability than the actual name of the product will ever tell you.
-Bathrooms, entrances, and utility spaces are places where this rating can become more important than colour, pattern or finish as function and everyday safety is priority.
+It offers way more grip than the product’s name will ever tell you.
+Bathrooms, entrances, and utility spaces are places where this rating can become more important than colour, pattern, or finish, as function and everyday safety are priorities.

 Underfloor heating compatibility